Minho (river)

 Passing the medieval towns of Melgaço and Monção, the Minho divides the Spanish Tui and Portuguese Valença do Minho, towns that guarded an important bridge for road and rail.
 Both towns preserve fortifications and are national monuments.
 The Minho reaches the Atlantic between the Galician A Guarda and the Portuguese Caminha, with an average discharge of 420 m3/s.

 Geography

-The river begins in the Pedregal de Irimia of the Sierra de Meira, about 695 m above sea level, in the municipality of Meira, northeast of the province of Lugo, where it flows through the town of Meira reaching the lagoon Fonmiñá (in the municipality of A Pastoriza).
-This lagoon is located in the same province.
-Although wrong, is historically considered as its birthplace.
-The Minho flows through the Galician massif and Cantabrian Mountain range and the mountains of Leon, two of the rainiest areas of the Iberian Peninsula, being one of the main rivers of the Atlantic slope.
+The river begins in the Pedregal de Irimia of the Sierra de Meira, about 695 m above sea level, in the northeast of the province of Lugo, where it flows through the town of Meira and reaches the lagoon Fonminhá in the municipality of A Pastoriza.
+The lagoon was historically (and wrongly) regarded as the source of the Minho.
+The river flows through the Galician massif, the Cantabrian Mountain range and the mountains of Leon, two of the rainiest areas of the Iberian Peninsula.